drayuka/campaignImageServ/README.md

 ### testing

-automated test are setup in the node package and can be run via npm:
+automated tests are setup in the node package and can be run via npm:

 `npm test`